We Must Believe in Magic

 We Must Believe in Magic is the fourth studio album by American country music singer Crystal Gayle.
-Released on June 24, 1977, it became her highest selling album, reaching #2 on the Billboard Country Albums chart and #12 on the main Billboard album chart (her first album to enter the main chart and her only album to make the Top 30 there to date).
+Released on June 24, 1977, it became her highest selling album, reaching No. 2 on the Billboard Country Albums chart and No. 12 on the main Billboard album chart (her first album to enter the main chart and her only album to make the Top 30 there to date).
 It was certified platinum by the RIAA in 1978.
 The album also has the distinction of being the first platinum album recorded by a female artist in country music.
-It was also Gayle's first album to chart in the UK, where it reached #15, and was certified silver by the BPI.
-In the Netherlands, it stayed on the charts for two weeks and peaked at #29.
+It was also Gayle's first album to chart in the UK, where it reached No. 15, and was certified silver by the BPI.
+In the Netherlands, it stayed on the charts for two weeks and peaked at No. 29.

-The album contains Gayle's huge international chart hit "Don't It Make My Brown Eyes Blue", which was not only her third #1 Country chart hit, but also reached #2 on the Billboard 100, becoming her biggest hit.
-Another track, "River Road", charted at #64 on the Country Singles chart when it appeared on the Favorites compilation album in 1980.
+The album contains Gayle's huge international chart hit "Don't It Make My Brown Eyes Blue", which was not only her third No. 1 Country chart hit, but also reached No. 2 on the Billboard 100, becoming her biggest hit.
+Another track, "River Road", charted at No. 64 on the Country Singles chart when it appeared on the Favorites compilation album in 1980.